jploskonka/jploskonka.github.io/content/post/acceptance-testing-with-codecept-js.md

 });
 ```

-The second scenario is not perfect because if the `.toggle` method does not work
+The second scenario is not perfect because if the `.toggle` method doesn't work
 (it may be broken feature, it may be broken method itself) it's still gonna
 pass, but in that case the first scenario would fail.